azka-art/capstone-ecommerce-platform/readme.md

 The AI-Powered E-commerce Platform is a full-stack application designed to provide users with a seamless online shopping experience.
 The platform leverages AI to deliver personalized product recommendations based on user behavior and preferences.
 This project includes both a backend API and a frontend user interface.

+**Background**: The e-commerce industry has seen a significant transformation with the integration of AI technologies, providing personalized shopping experiences.
+This capstone project aims to develop an AI-powered e-commerce platform that enhances user experiences through personalized product recommendations.

+**Purpose**: The purpose of this project is to create a fully functional e-commerce platform where users can browse products, add items to their cart, and make purchases.
+The AI integration will offer personalized product recommendations based on user interactions and preferences, thereby improving the overall shopping experience.

 ## Features

 - **User Authentication & Authorization**